SLEEP HYGIENE

 Obtaining healthy sleep is important for both physical and mental health, improving productivity and overall quality of life.
 Strategies to help with sleep may include medication, lifestyle changes, and behaviour modification.
 Lifestyle modification includes regular schedules, the elimination of caffeine and alcohol, comfortable bedding and temperature, as well as incorporating sleep hygiene.

 Rather than focusing on sleep as your goal, it is sometimes easier to focus on relaxation.
 Meditation, mindfulness, paced breathing, and other relaxation techniques can help put you in the right mindset for bed.
-There are many good quality apps available that are specifically aimed at enhancing sleep (Calm, Aura and Headspace).
-Yoga Nidra is an audible yoga practice that guides the listener into a state of relaxation between waking and sleeping.
-Yoga Nidra is highly effective for improving the quality of sleep, allowing you to fall asleep faster at night and making staying asleep more effortless.

 Daytime and Evening Routines